psu13/mutable-hakyll/posts/measurement.md

 Now we'll finally talk about measurement.

 As before, I am the furthest thing from an expert on this subject.
-I'm just trying to summarize some interestng stuff and hoping that I'm not too wrong.
+I'm just trying to summarize some interesting stuff and hoping that I'm not too wrong.
 I'll provide a list of more better sources at the end.

 ### Measurement and Probability